-Discussion with the lead dental nurse confirmed that appropriate arrangements are in place for cleaning including:
+Discussion with staff confirmed that appropriate arrangements are in place for cleaning including:

-- Equipment surfaces, including the dental chair, are cleaned between each patient, - Daily cleaning of floors, cupboard doors and accessible high level surfaces, - · Weekly cleaning schedule, - Cleaning equipment is colour coded, - Cleaning equipment is stored in a non-clinical area, and - Dirty water is disposed of at an appropriate location.
+- Equipment surfaces, including the dental chair, are cleaned between each patient; - Daily cleaning of floors, cupboard doors and accessible high level surfaces: - Weekly/monthly cleaning schedule; - Cleaning equipment is colour coded: - Cleaning equipment is stored in a non-clinical area; and - Dirty water is disposed of at an appropriate location.

-Discussion with the lead dental nurse and review of submitted questionnaires confirmed that staff had received relevant training to undertake their duties.
+Discussion with staff and review of submitted questionnaires confirmed that staff had received relevant training to undertake their duties.

-The practice has a local policy and procedure for spillage in accordance with the Control of Substances Hazardous to Health (COSHH) and the lead dental nurse spoken with demonstrated awareness of this.
+The practice has a local policy and procedure for spillage in accordance with the Control of Substances Hazardous to Health (COSHH) and staff spoken with demonstrated awareness of this.

-Provider's overall assessment of the dental practice's compliance level against the standard assessed Substantially compliant Inspector's overall assessment of the dental practice's compliance level against the standard assessed Compliant
+Provider's overall assessment of the dental practice's compliance level against the standard assessed Moving towards compliance Inspector's overall assessment of the dental practice's compliance level against the standard assessed Compliant